RavEngine/RavEngine/deps/harfbuzz/RELEASING.md

 - [ ] Based on severity of changes, decide whether it's a minor or micro release number bump.

-- [ ] Search for REPLACEME on the repository and replace it with the chosen version for the release.
+- [ ] Search for 'REPLACEME' on the repository and replace it with the chosen version for the release, e.g. 'Since: 1.4.7'.

 - [ ] Make sure you have correct date and new version at the top of NEWS file.

-- [ ] Bump version in line 3 of meson.build and configure.ac.
+- [ ] Bump version in line 3 of meson.build.

 - [ ] Do a `meson test -Cbuild` so it both checks the tests and updates hb-version.h (use `git diff` to see if is really updated).

-- [ ] Commit NEWS, meson.build, configure.ac, and src/hb-version.h, as well as any REPLACEME changes you made.
+- [ ] Commit NEWS, meson.build, and src/hb-version.h, as well as any REPLACEME changes you made.
         The commit message is simply the release number, e. g.
 "1.4.7"

-- [ ] Do a `meson dist -Cbuild` that runs the tests against the latest commited changes.
+- [ ] Do a `meson dist -Cbuild` that runs the tests against the latest committed changes.
    If doesn't pass, something fishy is going on, reset the repo and start over.

 - [ ] Tag the release and sign it: e.g. `git tag -s 1.4.7 -m 1.4.7`.